kkrmno/uspopening/README.md

 in the paper:

 Asplund, Teo, and Cris L. Luengo Hendriks.
-"A faster, Unbiased Path Opening by Upper Skeletonization and Weighted Adjacency Graphs."
+"A Faster, Unbiased Path Opening by Upper Skeletonization and Weighted Adjacency Graphs."
 IEEE Transactions on Image Processing 25.12 (2016): 5589-5600.